Java Developer Job Profile

 First, you need to learn how to program with Java.
 There are many good ways to learn Java, including podcasts, short courses, books, and tutorials.

 While learning Java, you should also improve your project management skills.
-In this step, you should focus on planning, designing, and building smaller projects using Java.
-Managing smaller projects will help you build your systems architecture and management skills (and also give you some projects to show potential employers during interviews).
+Focus on planning, designing, and building smaller projects using Java.
+Managing smaller projects will help you build your systems architecture and management skills and give you some projects to show potential employers during interviews.

 Next, you should join the Java community so you can learn from your peers.
 Joining the community is a great way to improve your problem-solving skills and technical knowledge.

-Now you should put your new Java skills into practice and create a portfolio that you can show to potential employers.
-You should try to create several Java applications for your portfolio (including at least one web application).
-These projects don’t have to be sophisticated or perfect, because they’re just a way to show that you can develop a range of applications using Java.
+Put your new Java skills into practice and create a portfolio that you can show to potential employers.
+Try to create several Java applications (including at least one web application).
+These projects don’t have to be sophisticated or perfect — they are simply a way to show that you can develop a range of applications using Java.

 What Are the Requirements for a Java Developer?